 We get it: a new runner is eager to get started and make running a habit.
 While this is great, too often beginner runners will run too much mileage their first couple of weeks, only to deal with overuse problems or exhaustion a few weeks later.

-To avoid injuries and burnout, tell your friend to build mileage gradually, starting with 2 to 3 miles each run for three days a week and one long run a week.
+To avoid injuries and burnout, tell your friend to build mileage gradually, starting with around 2 miles each run for three days a week and one long run a week.
 Total weekly mileage shouldn’t increase by more than 10% each week.

-So, for example, if a runner starts at 20 miles per week, the next week they should increase to 22 miles.
+So, for example, if a runner starts at 9 or 10 miles per week, the next week they should increase to 10 or 11 miles.
 The 10% rule isn’t a perfect rule, especially for runners starting from scratch, but it’s generally a good guideline for building mileage at a safe pace.

 Check out our 30-day beginner running plan to get the best training plan for you.